Remod-org/NoDecay/README.md

  Note, the default is cupboardCheckEntity: false, which will skip checking for cupboards in range of entities.
 It will still check for blocks attached to cupboards, which should be more accurate.

 ### Configuration
-NOTE: The long-standing misspelling of Multipliers has been fixed as of 1.0.46.
-Older configs should be upgraded automatically.

 ```json
 {